Funding4HomeCare

 Life is unpredictable, and families often need care at a moment’s notice.
 While it’s great that you can be there for them, providing last-minute care comes at a cost.
 You have to find an available caregiver, possibly rearrange schedules, and sometimes pay overtime to make it happen.
 That’s why it’s standard practice to charge a premium for emergency or same-day requests, often 20% to 30% more than your standard rate.
 Make sure this policy is clearly outlined in your service agreement.
 When clients know about this fee ahead of time, they’ll understand the charge when an urgent need arises.

-Higher Rates for Weekends and Holidays
+Do Weekends and Holidays Cost More?

 Your caregivers work incredibly hard, and they deserve to be compensated fairly, especially when they give up their weekends or holidays to care for clients.
 Charging a higher rate for these times is not just an industry standard; it’s also a crucial part of retaining a dedicated and happy team.
 This differential is usually an extra $5 to $10 per hour.
 Be sure to list your weekend and holiday rates on your pricing sheet and review them with new clients during the intake process.
 This simple step avoids confusion and shows both clients and caregivers that you value everyone’s time.